nikhilknoldus/fm-contacts_app/README.md

 ## DEMO: <a href="https://master.d3hfwto89yms8m.amplifyapp.com/"> Contacts App </a>

-## Followed Points Guidelines as per:
+## Followed Points as per Guidelines:

 <ul>
   <li>You can use the language of your choice but we would prefer the TypeScript: <b> TypesScript is used</b></li>